Director

 Our current thesis students include:

-Zoë is a sophomore at Princeton University pursuing an intended concentration in psychology.
+Zoë is a junior at Princeton University pursuing an intended concentration in psychology.
 She is an Outdoor Action leader and volunteer at Contact Princeton.
 She enjoys going for hikes, doing theater, and knitting.

 Sara is a junior concentrating in psychology on the pre-medical track.
 Her research interests relate to how state legislation and healthcare access affect the mental health of transgender youth.
 On campus, Sara is a coxswain for the Princeton Women's Openweight Rowing Team, a member of the Varsity Student Athlete Advisory Committee (VSAAC), and a Barista for the Princeton Coffee Club.